Low-energy effective description of dark $Sp(4)$ theories: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the the FWF Austrian Science Fund research teams grant STRONG-DM (FG1).
+This work was supported by the FWF Austrian Science Fund research teams grant STRONG-DM (FG1).
 SK is supported by the FWF Austrian Science Fund Elise-Richter grant project number V592-N27.
-We thank E.~Bennett, B.~Lucini, and J.-W. Lee for helpful discussions and them and the other authors of \cite{Bennett:2017kga,Bennett:2019cxd,Bennett:2019jzz} for access to the $Sp(2N)$ HiREP code prior to publication.
-We are grateful to Biagio Lucini and Maurizio Piai for a critical reading of the draft and helpful comments.
+MN is supported by the Austrian Science Fund FWF under the Doctoral Program W1252-N27 Particles and Interactions.
+We thank E.~Bennett, B.~Lucini, and J.-W. Lee for helpful discussions and them and the other authors of \cite{Bennett:2017kga,Bennett:2019cxd,Bennett:2019jzz} for access to the $Sp(2N)$ HiRep code prior to publication.
+We are grateful to B.~Lucini and M.~Piai for a critical reading of the draft and helpful comments.
+We thank J.~Pomper for his thorough proofreading and clarification on the draft and H.~Kolesova for discussions on the WZW term.
 The lattice results presented have been obtained using the Vienna Scientific Cluster (VSC).